orgmanager/orgmanager-dashboard/README.md

 ## License

-This package is licensed under the Mozilla Public license.
-Please see [License File](LICENSE.md) for more information.
+This package is licensed under the Mozilla Public License ("MPL").
+Please see [LICENSE.md](LICENSE.md) for more information.